j8r/clicr/README.md

 ```

 * list arguments required after the command in the following order
-* when arguments are specified, they becomes **mandatory**
+* when arguments are specified, unless when ending with `...`, they becomes **mandatory**
-* if an argument name ends with `...`, it isn't mandatory and have a default empty `Array(String)` value.
+* if the last argument ends with `...`, it isn't mandatory and have a default empty `Array(String)` value.
 All following arguments will be appended to it

 ### Options